skip to content

 District Court and Supreme Court

-The Uniform Civil Rules 2020 (SA) apply to:
+The Uniform Civil Rules 2020 (SA) apply to all proceedings commenced on or after 18 May 2020.

 All actions and proceedings in the District Court and Supreme Court are initiated by filing either a claim or originating application.
 The cause of action determines whether the applicant is required to commence proceedings through a claim or originating application.

-Matters that are commenced by the filing of a claim require pleadings, the process of discovery to be complied with, and may involve several interlocutory steps before trial.
+Matters that are commenced by filing a claim require pleadings, the process of discovery to be complied with, and may involve several interlocutory steps before trial.
 An interlocutory hearing may address any interim matters, procedural or temporary issues prior to the matter being heard at trial [see Chapter 9 Part 2 of the Uniform Civil Rules 2020 (SA)].

 Legal proceedings that commence by filing an originating application generally do not require the same steps as a claim, and evidence (including facts relevant to the claim) is usually provided through affidavits.